SPS Fire & Security Rochester LLC

 Don’t Be the Victim of a Porch Pirate It is that time of year again where many individuals get so busy that they are unable to make it to the stores to purchase their Christmas presents for that special someone.
 Since they are unable to make it to the stores, these individuals are heading straight to online shopping to make many purchases.
+This means protecting holiday packages is a must.
 Unfortunately, during the Christmas season, there have been reports of many package thefts happening all around the world.
 People will order their items online and then have them delivered.
 Chances are, they are unable to be home when that special item arrives.
 Leaving your items unattended all day and night on your doorstep will result in them getting stolen.
 According to ABC News, the average cost is $28 worth of packages stolen from your front door.
-Tips for Protecting Your Packages Major tip: Home security systems can come with video surveillance.
+Tips for Protecting Holiday Packages Major tip: Home security systems can come with video surveillance.
 Keep an eye on your porch and keep thieves away.
 If they still take the package, you have evidence.
-Here are other tips to protect your packages: Have your packages shipped to you at work if that is possible.
+Here are other tips to for protecting your holiday packages: Have your packages shipped to you at work if that is possible.
 If that is not an option, have a neighbor or friend wait at your house on the day your package arrives.
 When ordering online, keep a lookout for an email from the company you have ordered from for a link to the website with a tracking number.
 By watching the website for when your package will arrive allows you to plan accordingly for what day and time to expect the arrival.
 If you are sending a package to someone, pay the extra money if needed to have a signature requested when the package arrives.
 That way the delivery person cannot leave the package and you can feel more at ease to know it got to that special person.
 If the first three ways don’t make you feel comfortable then you can install a video surveillance camera.
 By doing so you can protect your home and packages.
 Plus you will have evidence of the package thieve.
-If you are a person that not only during the holiday season you have a lot of packages sent to you then you might want to take into consideration these helpful tips all year long.
-Contact Your Fire & Security Experts Also keep in mind that the holidays is a time for Christmas light hazards, tree fires, and break-ins.
+These tips for protecting your holiday packages also apply year round.
+For example, you might receive packages for birthdays or just because.
+Amazon, Walmart, and other online stores have become a way of life.
+Contact Your Fire & Security Experts and Make Protecting Your Holiday Packages a Priority Also keep in mind that the holidays is a time for Christmas light hazards, tree fires, and break-ins.
 Consider contacting SPS Fire & Security at 585-770-0348 to make an appointment to have a security system installed.
-There are many options to protect you and your home and family from fire, carbon monoxide, and burglars.
+There are many options to protect you, your family, your home and make protecting holiday packages a priority.

 Car and Home Security in Rochester